Policy last updated

 The NCCD is designed to complement and reinforce the legislative requirements that apply to all Australian schools and education institutions under the:

-Before completing the NCCD, all school staff should undertake professional learning to develop or refresh their knowledge and understanding of the legal obligations relating to students with disability.
+Before completing the NCCD, it is recommended all school staff undertake professional learning to develop or refresh their knowledge and understanding of the legal obligations relating to students with disability.

-eLearning on the DDA and the DSE are freely accessible on the professional page on the NCCD Portal.
+eLearning on the Disability Discrimination Act 1992 (Cth) and the Disability Standards for Education 2005 (Cth) are freely accessible on the professional page on the NCCD Portal.

-Practical guides about the DSE for individuals, families and can be accessed on the NCCD Portal.
+Practical guides about the Disability Standards for Education 2005 (Cth) for individuals, families and can be accessed on the NCCD Portal.

 Related policies